 Deliverables of this assignment are as follows, but not limited to:

 Within a month of the contract and in full consultation with the PIU Project Manager, prepare a clear work plan on financial management and disbursements and share with the implementing entities of the Government of Georgia (GoG) and the World Bank.
-The work plan shall be formally approved by the Project Manager, Deputy Minister and submitted to the KfW. the World Bank.
+The work plan shall be formally approved by the Project Manager, Deputy Minister and submitted to the KfW.

-Report regularly to the Project Manager, implementing entities and to the World Bank on key issues affecting the operations of the project financial activities;
+Report regularly to the Project Manager, implementing entities and to the KfW on key issues affecting the operations of the project financial activities;

-Prepare quarterly Interim unaudited Financial Reports (IFRs) which will be submitted to the Project Manager, Deputy Minister and the World Bank not later than xx days after the end of the month or quarter to which the report relates;
+Prepare quarterly Interim unaudited Financial Reports (IFRs) which will be submitted to the Project Manager, Deputy Minister and the KfW not later than 45 days after the end of the quarter to which the report relates;

-Prepare Annual Financial Statements for financed projects, within months after the end of the fiscal year to which they relate.
+Prepare Annual Financial Statements for financed projects, within 6 months after the end of the fiscal year to which they relate.
 These Annual Financial Statements to be submitted must be ready for audit.